LightForm-group/KWN-deformation/README_namelist.txt

 k_p=0.035_pReal
 k_s=683.0e+06_pReal
 M=2.0_pReal
-transition_radius=3.3e-9_pReal ! transition radius between shearing and bypassing - for now the model is only valid if all precipitates are sheard but that can be easily modified using for exemple the model in Deschamps and Brechet Acta mater.
+transition_radius=3.3e-9_pReal ! transition radius between shearing and bypassing - for now the model is only valid if all precipitates are sheared but that can be easily modified using for exemple the model in Deschamps and Brechet Acta mater.
 Vol. 47, No. 1, pp. 293±305, 1999
+!! alternatively (for Ziyu), use a polynomial law for the flow stress of the form sigma=sigma_0+b*strain^n_z sigma_0= 206.07e6 !
+[Pa] ! default value 0, no external stress b = 487.6e6 !
+[Pa] default value 0, no exterenal stress n_z= 0.3454 ! [] default value 0

 !
 KWN discretisation
 kwn_step0 = -9.300e+00                  ! [m] starting bin radius: if kwn_step0 is negative, it's in logscale, otherwise in linscale kwn_stepsize = 1.000e-02                ! [m] spacing between bins in logscale: if kwn_step0 is negative, it's in logscale, otherwise in linscale